microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 #### Module overview

-Change Tracking and Inventory is an inbuilt Azure service, provided by Azure Automation.
+Change Tracking and Inventory is an built-in Azure service, provided by Azure Automation.
 The old version uses the Log Analytics agent, while the new (preview) version uses the Azure Monitor Agent (AMA).
-The training here is taken from https://learn.microsoft.com/en-us/azure/automation/change-tracking/overview-monitoring-agent?tabs=win-az-vm

 #### Prerequisites